Pink Floyd: The Ultimate Guide to History, Albums, and Hidden Meanings – SlaveToMusic

 AlbumYearKey themes and listening angleCover

 The Dark Side of the Moon1973Time, money, pressure, mortality.
-A seamless album experience built from songs, sound design, and flow.The Dark Side of the Moon cover with prism and rainbow beam
+A seamless album experience built from songs, sound design, thematic unity, and flow.The Dark Side of the Moon cover with prism and rainbow beam

-Wish You Were Here1975Absence, industry disillusionment, and the human cost of genius.
-A direct emotional bridge to Syd Barrett.Wish You Were Here cover with two men shaking hands and one on fire
+Wish You Were Here1975Absence, industry disillusionment, memory, and the human cost of brilliance.
+One of the band’s most direct emotional links back to Syd Barrett.Wish You Were Here cover with two men shaking hands and one on fire

 Themes and the Pink Floyd sound